Discrete Expressions for the Gravitational Constant Offer Improved Precision

 A second support regards descriptions of properties of early universe phenomena compared to their measure in the present epoch.
 For this we offer several descriptions, a majority describing the Cosmic Microwave Background (CMB).
 We can resolve a no parameter calculation of its age, quantity and present-day density and temperature.
 Correspondence between MQ calculations and measurement all align digit-for-digit and within the margin of uncertainty associated with each measure.

-We find the effects of length contraction physically relevant in all descriptions incorporating the measures of G or ħ(4,Sec.
+We find the effects of length contraction physically relevant in all descriptions incorporating the measures of G and ħ(4,Sec.
 III.E).
-Specifically, the value of G is a function of distance associated with a phenomenon.
-In that G is typically measured macroscopically, for instance, where the measure of G is resolved at a distance of one meter, then the effects described by the Informativity differential are far less than the precision afforded.
-The same would be true if we measured the reduced Planck constant as a function of a quantum distance (i.e., blackbody radiation).
-Combining these two measures combines two frames of reference and therein we find disagreement in solutions to component terms.
+Specifically, the value of G is a function of the distance associated with a phenomenon.
+In that G is typically measured macroscopically, for instance, where the measure of G is resolved at a distance of one meter, then the effects described by the Informativity differential are many orders of magnitude less than the precision afforded.
+The same would be true where we measured the reduced Planck constant as a function of a quantum distance (i.e., as is the case when measuring blackbody radiation).
+Combining these two measures considers the effects of length contraction associated with a discrete internal frame as a function of two frames of reference.
+This results in a disagreement in the proposed equality.
 For instance, using Planck's unit expressions to solve for the value of G will produce different results.

 A second observation is realized when G is described in terms of the fundamental measures(4,Eqs.
 67-79).
 We discover the expression for G has two components.
 First, there is the length to time ratio (lf/tf), which we refer to as the length frequency.
 Second, there is the mass to time frequency, which we refer to as the mass frequency (mf/tf).
 While such descriptions are sometimes presented in terms of fundamental measures, it is understood that we are referring to the corresponding count terms (i.e., the count frequency).
 As such, the gravitational constant is length frequency cubed - once for each spatial dimension - divided by the mass frequency.

 The expression describes length, mass and their relation to time.
 The correlation between mass and time is one dimensional.
 But, the correlation between length and time is three dimensional, representative of each of the three physical dimensions that describe space(2,Eq.
 102).
+This is often a lost feature as physicists will typically reduce the expression to remove one iteration of tf from the result.